top of page

 Starting: Use a platforms like LearnToBe to virtually tutor.

 Building It Further: Instead of just tutoring a few students, scale your impact by starting a local tutoring initiative or nonprofit.
 Recruit other students to help, track your progress, and even apply for grants or scholarships to expand your reach.
 Recognition from educational institutions or partnerships with local schools can turn this into a powerful extracurricular achievement.
+To be a true leader, you need to achieve certain qualifications.

 4. Youth Journalism: Write and Publish Your Thoughts